qgis/QGIS-Website/README.md

 ## 🏠 Editing the landing (home) page

+The layout of the landing page is themes/hugo-bulma-blocks-theme/layouts/index.html: the main page has many diverse blocks, that are not used anywhere else, hence its content is mostly in the partials.

-The ``content/_index.md`` is the content for the landing page.
+The ``content/_index.md`` contains the front matter of the page and the contents for the `feature` shortcodes.
 Just edit whatever you like there.
-The blocks shortcodes are described below.
+The blocks shortcodes are described [here](https://github.com/qgis/QGIS-Hugo/blob/main/docs/shortcodes.md)

 ## 📃 Adding a top level page